 To improve setting technique and hand positioning.

-This drill requires only a player and a wall.
+This drill requires only a player, a wall, and a volleyball.
 Standing about an arm's length from the wall, players continuously set the ball against it, aiming to keep the ball at a consistent height and distance from the wall.
 The focus should be on using correct hand shape (forming a triangle with thumbs and index fingers) and pushing through with fingers for better control.
 Players can start with 50 repetitions and gradually increase as they become more comfortable.

 Reading more: